Programs

 Since 2015, STEM+C has been a proud partner with FIRST (For Inspiration and Recognition of Science and Technology).
 Over 10+ years, we've grown from a small FLL team into a sustainable, community-driven robotics program—progressing through FLL, FTC, and now FRC.
 Our longevity reflects our commitment to the students and families we serve.

-FIRST Robotics Competition (FRC)
+FIRST Robotics Competition

-- Mechanical Design & CAD
+- ✓ Mechanical Design & CAD, fabrication, and 3D printing

-- Project Management & Budgeting
+- ✓ Project management, business & outreach

 Time Commitment